 |Final Exam||15 %|

 Homeworks and exams will always be done individually and grades assigned on an individual basis.
-There is a required weekly recitation which will at time include excercises started in recitation that will constitute that week's homework.
+There is a required weekly recitation on tuesdays which will at time include excercises started in recitation that will constitute that week's homework.
 Attendance and associated performance on these excercises/homeworks contributes to a portion of the semester grade.
+Thursday recitations will consist of optional help desk time and required course exams and quizzes

 Projects will be done by teams (pairs) of students, and grades will be assigned jointly.
 However, the instructor reserves the right to assign unequal credit to members of a team if circumstances warrant.
 Project teams will be assigned at the discretion of the instructor.